jetbrains-academy/introduction_to_python/Introduction/Comments/task.md

 Always make a priority of keeping the comments up-to-date when the code changes!
 Comments that contradict the code are worse than no comments.
-Also they are unnecessary and in fact quite distracting if they state the obvious.
+Also, they are unnecessary and in fact quite distracting if they state the obvious.
 Don't do this:

 ```python
 x = x + 1                 # Increment x